aphrochl/NtuaFlix/documentation/README.md

 # Documentation

-This directory contains the documentation for the Library Management System project.
+This directory contains the documentation for the **NtuaFlix** software engineering project.
 Below is a list of the various diagrams and documents included.

 ## Contents